avvau/Ice_Machine_Praktikum23-24/README.md

 # Ice_Machine_Praktikum23-24

 # Context
-This report describes the development of a robot to operate an ice-machine.
-The robotic arm was designed to pick up a glass and guide it to the ice-machine.
+This repository  describes the development of a robot to operate an ice-machine.
+The aim is for the robot to mix a cocktail.
+My part of the cocktail mixing task is to fill the glass with ice cubes with the help of the robot so that the drinks stay cool.

-# Description
-The robotic arm positions the glass correctly on the ice machine so that the ice can fall directly into the glass.
-While the ice falls into the glass, the robot arm holds the glass.
-It then returns the glass and returns to the starting position itself.
+To do this, the robot positions the glass on the ice cube machine so that the ice cubes fall directly into the glass.
+While the ice cubes fall into the glass, the robot continues to hold the glass.
+It then puts the glass back and returns to its starting position.
 A total of 8 sub-movements have been defined, which enable an overall movement.
 The CPEE environment is used for process control.

-1. From Home Postion to Glas
+1. From home postion to glas
 2. Pick up the glas
-3. Hover to Ice Machine
+3. Hover to ice machine
-4. Put the glas on the Ice Machine
+4. Bring the glas on the ice machine
 5. Wait until glas is filled with ice
-6. Move Glas away from the Ice Machine
+6. Move glas away from the ice machine
 7. Put glas down to start postion
-8. Arm goes back to home Position
+8. Robot goes back to home position

 ### Video of robot gets ice cubes
 [Video of robot gets ice cubes](https://github.com/avvau/Ice_Machine_Praktikum23-24/assets/164665089/0292e08a-dd6c-4daa-80a3-537b58f087ec)